 There was a moment I will never forget years ago when I was with my narcissistic ex.

 A few minutes later I saw him across the room with another girl, a huge smile on his face.
 For that entire night, he ignored me completely.
-They sat together, played music together, and I tried to act calm as it felt like he was testing whether or not I was “cool.”
+They sat together and played music together, and I tried to act calm as it felt like he was testing whether or not I was “cool.”